-8 Interesting Reads Based On Delhi Everyone Should Crack Open While Self-Isolating
+8 Interesting Reads Based On Delhi That You've Gotta Snag!

 “That's the thing about books.
 They let you travel without moving your feet.”
 We swear by this quote by Jhumpa Lahiri from her book ‘The Namesake’ and we truly believe that books can transport you to different lands while sitting at a comfy couch at your home.
 So, we’ve compiled a list of 10 reads based on Delhi that’ll keep you engrossed while you’re caged inside your home in these grave times.

 1. The City Of Djinns : A Year In Delhi By William Dalrymple